jackieli19/jackieli19.github.io/_pages/about.md

 Jackie has multiple internship experiences in the financial industry over the past 5 years.
 Starting as an actuarial intern in Aon and then Swiss Re, he mainly focused on portfolio management with strong analytical and interpersonal skillsets developed.
 After that, he had a summer internship in Wells Fargo as a quant in the capital markets, where his job was developing deep learning models for derivative pricing.
 His latest internship was in the largest multi-strategy hedge fund in Toronto under the risk arbitrage team.
 Cooperated with different teams, Jackie developed automatic Alpha seeking algorithms from M&A and IPO arbitrages.

 During his spare time, Jackie likes to act and shot microfilms.
 He used to be the main actor in the Drama Club and Film Studio of HKU.
-Jackie was also a volunteer teacher of Beyond the Pivot, which is a Hong Kong-based NGO.
+Jackie was also a volunteer teacher of Beyond the Pivot, which is a Hong Kong based NGO.
 He spent a month in Lijiang, Yunnan and taught the elementary school students.

 <html>
 <head>